Frequently Asked Questions...

 A: The quicker your flowers come to us the better your end results will be.
 2-3 days at the absolute latest.
 The best way to ensure that your flowers are taken care of is to make plan for delivering flowers with us ahead of time.
-We make a limited number of custom pieces a week & month (and spots fill up quickly) so reaching out to us here, at least two weeks before the event is the best way to guarantee a spot for your flowers.
+We make a limited number of custom pieces a week & month (and spots fill up quickly) so reaching out to us here, at least a month before the event is the best way to guarantee a spot for your flowers.
 Any inquiries after that time will be accepted on a case by case basis.
 Click here to see detailed instructions and photos on how to best pack your flowers for shipment

 Q:Do you ever make custom commissioned pieces not from a wedding?
 Can you make me a frame even if the flowers used didn't have special meaning?

 A: Yes absolutely!
 We love creating pieces for home decor, presents, & styled shoots.
 If you have an idea of flowers you'd like included, we can source the flowers and frame them.
 If you're not looking for specific flowers we can send you mock up's of different framing options.
 Reach out here!

 Q: How should I care for my flowers before I hand them off to you?